-Cara is currently a student at WWU and will be graduating in the Fall of 2016 with a Bachelor of Science in Environmental Science.
+Cara is currently a student at WWU and expects to graduate in the Spring of 2018.
+Having earned her B.S. in Environmental Science last fall, she has decided to continue her schooling as a post-baccalaureate to earn her B.F.A. in Dance.
 At age eight she was introduced to ballet at British Dancing Academy where she soon became heavily involved in productions and additional classes including modern and jazz technique.
-She was very grateful for the opportunity to continue to grow as a dancer in Bellingham.
-She has enjoyed performing in a number of pieces through the Western dance program and was recently involved in Kuntz and Company’s 2014 production “Hide and Seek”.
-Now newly accepted into BRD’s 11th season, she is looking forward to the upcoming year knowing that dancing will continue to be a major part of her life.
+Upon moving to Bellingham, she was greeted with many incredible opportunities to explore dance from new creative perspectives.
+She has enjoyed performing in a number of pieces through Western’s dance program and was involved in two of Kuntz and Company’s most recent works, “Airings, voices of our youth” and “Hide and Seek.”
+With immense gratitude and inspiration, she is excited to continue breaking new ground for herself as an artist.
+(Photo by Angela Kiser)

-Juliette graduated from WWU’s BFA dance program in 2014, also with a Bachelors in Communication Studies.
-She was raised in Hawaii and has been dancing her entire life.
-She has trained extensively in ballet and modern dance techniques, and this is her third year performing with Bellingham Repertory Dance.
-Juliette works at Bellingham Arts Academy for Youth (BAAY) as their Marketing Director and Program Coordinator for the after-school enrichment program, EduArts.
-Juliette is also a projectionist at the Pickford Film Center and managers her own video/photography business, JM Works.
+Juliette works, dances, and makes movies in the rainy but beautiful Bellingham.
+Her short films have been selected to screen at festivals throughout the U.S. as well as internationally in Vancouver, Scotland, and Portugal.
+Juliette earned her BFA in Dance from Western Washington University and received the Outstanding Graduate Award in 2014.
+She has trained extensively in ballet and modern dance techniques, and this is her fourth year performing with Bellingham Repertory Dance.
+Juliette is a pro at keeping busy and also works at Bellingham Arts Academy for Youth (BAAY) as their marketing director and after school enrichment program coordinator.
+Last year she instructed for Whatcom Community College’s dance program, and Juliette loves teaching weekly company classes for BRD.
 She collaborates often with other local arts groups including Kuntz and Company and On the Precipice Productions (OTP).
-Any extra free time she can scrounge up is spent watching movies, going to brunch, and making bad puns.
+Any extra free time she has is spent watching movies, going to brunch, and making bad puns.
+(Photo by Nolan McNally)